Heart Specialist Doctor in Hyderabad – Dr. Sarat Chandra is one of the leading heart specialist doctors and the best cardiologist in Hyderabad

 A Silent heart attack is one that comes on or strikes without any warning signs or symptoms.
 Usually, those who experience a silent heart attack may not have chest pain, shortness of breath, pain in the arms, heavy squeezing chest pain.
-You may be surprised to know that people experiencing a heart attack feel as if an elephant is sitting on their chest.
+Do you know?
+People experiencing a heart attack feel as if an elephant is sitting on their chest.
 But with a silent heart attack – the scenario is different.

 Let us have a look at the factors that can put you at increased risk of a heart attack:

-Dr Rajeshwari Reddy – a renowned gynaecologist in Hyderabad says that though there are many reasons for the increasing number of heart attacks in women, PCOS is the most prominent one.
+Dr. Rajeshwari Reddy – a renowned gynecologist in Hyderabad says that though there are many reasons for the increasing number of heart attacks in women, PCOS is the most prominent one.

 Women with PCOS are twice more likely to get a heart attack and stroke than women who don’t have this condition.

 In women who have PCOS, insulin levels are high.
-In such cases, there is also a risk of elevated LDL cholesterol levels, higher triglycerides levels and low levels of HDL cholesterol.
-High cholesterol levels increase the risk of atherosclerosis, high blood pressure and eventually increase the risk of heart attack and stroke.
-The typical signs and symptoms associated with a heart attack in women are different than men – therefore women are more prone to suffer from silent heart attacks than men.
-Obesity, insulin resistance, sedentary lifestyle, abnormal hormonal levels and sleep apnea associated with PCOS are linked to elevated blood pressure.
+In such cases, there is also a risk of elevated LDL cholesterol levels, higher triglycerides levels, and low levels of HDL cholesterol.
+High cholesterol levels increase the risk of atherosclerosis and high blood pressure.
+They increase the risk of heart attack and stroke.
+The typical signs and symptoms associated with a heart attack in women are different than men.
+Therefore, women are more prone to suffer from silent heart attacks than men.
+Obesity, insulin resistance, and a sedentary lifestyle increase BP.
+Similarly, abnormal hormonal levels and sleep apnea associated with PCOS are linked to elevated blood pressure.
 Which is again a risk factor for silent heart attacks in women.

 A silent heart attack can strike suddenly and put you at increased risk of having another heart attack.
 The second heart attack could prove fatal and also increase the risk of complications.
 To know whether you may have a potential risk of having a silent heart attack, it is better to consult a heart specialist doctor in Hyderabad and get evaluated by the doctor – especially if you have the risk factors – which could increase the risk of a silent heart attack.